pizycki/agusmakmun.github.io/_posts/try-parse-in-new-csharp.md

 ```
 This is common `TryParse` method from .NET standard library.

-With C#6 and 7 features, some things can simplified.
+With C#6 and 7 features, some things can be simplified.

 Here is how we can rewrite this method.